 We are a coach to PO as well and help to provide more clarifications as needed if we see this as a problem.

 I had a team distributed in multiple locations.
-One of the issues I have seen is the lack of openness between the team.
+One of the issues I have seen is the lack of openness among the team.
 As they have never met personally so they don’t put their issues openly.